 *I dedicate this poem to women in general, but also to my mom, who is an amazing woman and still inspires me to be more to this day.

-mother did you know it’s all your fault you caused the fall of man that them’s the breaks when you talk to snakes
+mother did you know it’s all your fault you caused the fall of man but them’s the breaks when you talk to snakes

-mother did you know you’re not quite human humans should be a male those other parts aren’t on the chart
+mother did you know you’re not quite human humans should be a male all those lady parts aren’t on the chart

 mother did you know that your emotions make you weak and at 40 you’re past your peak your wisdom your courage cause so much fear that instead of being vulnerable they sneer and jeer